What Other Parents Are Reading

 Many kids with dengue fever don't have symptoms; others have mild symptoms that appear anywhere from 4 days to 2 weeks after being bitten by an infected mosquito.
 Symptoms typically last for 2 to 7 days.
 Once kids have had the illness, they become immune to that particular type of the virus (although they can still be infected by any of the other three types).

-In rare cases, dengue fever can lead to more serious forms of the disease.
-These conditions, called dengue hemorrhagic fever and dengue shock syndrome, can cause shock and death and need immediate medical treatment.
+In rare cases, dengue fever can lead to a more serious form of the disease called dengue hemorrhagic fever (DHF).
+DHF can be life threatening and needs to be treated right away.

 Signs & Symptoms